ugovaretto/rlogger/README.md

 Broker running on non-compute nodes receives messges from compute-node MPI processes and dispatches messages to remote clients.

-For the first version the following constraints are followed:
+For the first version the following constraints are obeyed:

 * start broker THEN clients THEN MPI processes
 * one subscription per MPI process only; clients can receive data from